 Today, that process is almost always resource-intensive.
 Individualized improvement plans require faculty to diagnose the root cause of every deficiency in medical knowledge, professionalism, and clinical skills, and to tailor feedback for each resident.
 ACGME standards require detailed, legally defensible documentation of every concern, intervention, and outcome.
 And all of it — the check-ins, the progress monitoring, the plan construction — sits on top of normal clinical and administrative duties.

-It is evident programs need a tool that can identify gaps earlier, deliver consistent, cased-based practice, and generate longitudinal evidence of improvement without adding hours to every faculty member's week.
+Programs need a tool that can identify gaps earlier, deliver consistent case-based practice, and generate longitudinal evidence of improvement without adding hours to every faculty member's week.
 That's exactly what DDx was built for.

 The Morristown pilot: 13 weeks, 30 residents, real results

-At Morristown Medical Center's Emergency Medicine Residency Program, faculty piloted DDx — Sketchy's AI-powered clinical reasoning platform that simulates real-world patient encounters — as a supplemental tool for targeted skills development and oral board preparation, running from March through June 2025.
+At Morristown Medical Center's Emergency Medicine Residency Program, faculty piloted DDx as a supplemental tool for targeted skills development and oral board preparation, running from March through June 2025.

 • The study enrolled 30 EM residents (PGY-1 through PGY-3).